 — Subject to paragraph (2), Network Rail may acquire compulsorily such a right of access over land specified in column (2) of Schedule 1 (land in which only a new right may be acquired) as may be required for the purpose specified in relation to that land in column (3) of that Schedule.

 Paragraph (1) is not to take effect until Network Rail has acquired such an interest in plot 1 as necessary to allow the purpose set out in column (3) of Schedule 1 (land in which only a new right may be acquired) to be achieved.

+[NRF: This Art 6(2) lacks transparency.
+There is no objective way to determine whether NR have acquired “such an interest”, and how a member of the public, including BPL would find that out in a timely manner.
+NR appear to be “judge and jury” in determining whether the Art 6(2) proviso is activated such that they can draw down the right in Art 6(1).
+There is no requirement for NR to prove they have such an interest nor what it is.
+NR could simply assert they have such an interest and seek to exercise the power under Art 6(1).
+NR state that should they proceed in an unreasonable manner then this would be subject to judicial review (JR).
+In theory that is correct, but that analysis relies on NR having made a decision to act in a particular way, which was easily discoverable, and therefore capable of being challenged promptly.
+Given the complete absence of evidence of NR having made a “decision” to not proceed with the NDP, nor a decision to proceed to make a TWAO for the 239 Horn Lane site, and given the contradictory, and obfuscatory remarks made by NR in seeking to avoid responding to FOIA requests from October 2022 – February 2024, there can be no confidence that NR would make a “decision” nor that any such “decision” would be discoverable in order to mount a timely JR challenge.
+It is stated that the condition will be fulfilled on the date that the transfer of Plot 1 to NR has been completed.
+That may be the case, but Art 2(2) does not prevent NR from asserting that any other “interest” also triggers the Art 2(2) proviso.

+We disagree with NR’s statement that Art 6(2) does not affect the “certainty or transparency” of when the date for drawn down of the new right will occur.
+The opposite is true as set out above.

+Art 6(1) and Art 6(2) should be deleted; if and when NR have an interest in plot 1 then they can seek a compulsory right over land in the absence of agreeing access to plot 1 with BPL.]

 Subject to Schedule 2A (counter-notice requiring purchase of land) to the 1965 Act (as substituted by paragraph 5(8) of Schedule 3 (modification of compensation and compulsory purchase enactments for creation of a new right)) where Network Rail acquires a right over land under paragraph (1) Network Rail is not required to acquire a greater interest in that land.